 The Republic of Turkey was founded on the notion that its citizens were all "Turks," regardless of their ethnicity, language, or religion.
 Turkey's founders believed that recognition of any minority rights would threaten national solidarity.
 Consequently, Turkey's constitution and subsequent laws gave no official status to the country's minority populations.
 Certain regulations and policies even infringed on groups' rights.
 For example, the government long prohibited the use of Kurdish languages (see p.
 3 of Language and Communication), meddled in the internal affairs of non-Muslim religious groups, and restricted the activities of non-Sunni Muslim groups (see p.
-7-8 of Religion and Spirituality) (Photo: A vendor carries his wares in Marmaris).
+7-8 of Religion and Spirituality).